 The new space–located at Pier 57, which will be home to Google offices along with other restaurants and gallery spaces–will feature 15 kiosk vendors, as curated by the foundation of local small businesses and food entrepreneurs that promise to be fast-casual and “chef-driven.”

-The hall will be approximately 16,000 square feet and can serve hundreds of visitors, but is only a portion of the 50,000-square-foot public ground floor space that will also offer community spaces for local nonprofits, community organizations and cultural groups.
+The hall is approximately 16,000 square feet and can serve hundreds of visitors, but is only a portion of the 50,000-square-foot public ground floor space that will also offer community spaces for local nonprofits, community organizations and cultural groups.

 The vendors focus on women and BIPOC-owned dining destinations, and include:

 - Bird & Branch – specialty coffee shop